Codrecronak/Amazon-Product-Scraper/README.md

    - The Streamlit interface will load automatically

 3. **Start scraping:**
-   - Enter Amazon product URLs or search queries
+   - Enter the product name
-   - Configure scraping parameters
-   - Click "Start Scraping" and watch the magic happen!
+   - Click "Scrape product data" and watch the magic happen!

 ---